Iranian Languages; form Ancient Times until Today

-These languages are still spoken in the regions beyond the present borders of Iran, from Turkey to Pamir and from Caucasus Mountains to Oman Sea.
+Iranian Languages are still spoken in the regions beyond the present borders of Iran, from Turkey to Pamir and from the Caucasus Mountains to the Oman Sea.

 The common origin of all these languages was spoken at least since 2000 B.C.
-All of them had some feature in common: Iranian lexicon and grammatical structure.
+All of them had some features in common: the Iranian lexicon and grammatical structure.

 The Irano-Aryan languages are within a more general branch called Indo-European.
 Because of the similarities between Indian languages and Irano-Aryan languages, during the early stages of the evolution of these languages, a branch called Indo-Iranian languages has been formed.